gunkutzeybek/tictactoe/README.md

 # Tictactoe

-This repo makes use of [a link]https://github.com/artvinn/phoenix-tictactoe for core game functionalities.
+This repo makes use of [GitHub]https://github.com/artvinn/phoenix-tictactoe for core game functionalities.

 To start your Phoenix server: